LangStream/langstream/examples/applications/gateway-authentication/README.md

 You will get a JWT token.

-## Start the echo chat-bot with authentication
+## Start the echo chat-bot with Google authentication
 Since the application opens a gateway, we can use the gateway API to send and consume messages.

 In this case there's no need to pass a sessionId since the session will be per-user by default,